 Believe it or not, the foods we eat play an important role in helping our bodies manage our stress levels.
-During periods of time in which we feel overwhelmed with stress, it is easy to turn to “comfort foods” like ice cream, sugary sweets, chocolate, deep fried foods, pizza, and others that make us feel good.
+During periods of time in which we feel overwhelmed with stress, it is easy to turn to “comfort foods” like ice cream, sugary sweets, chocolate, deep-fried foods, pizza, and others that make us feel good.

 Why do we crave these things, you might ask?

-Well interesting enough, the foods we consume have a direct impact on the neurotransmitters our bodies eat.
+Well interestingly enough, the foods we consume have a direct impact on the neurotransmitters our bodies eat.
 For example, eating dietary sugars and starches raise serotonin levels, giving you the temporary sensation of feeling calm and relaxed.
 Furthermore, the pleasure in doing so promotes dopamine release, which stimulates our reward system, and explains why the more sugar you have, the more your body will continue to crave it.

 However, the problem with “comfort foods” is while they initially bring a brief moment of relief, they do not last.

-Instead of reducing the stress, these foods can make us feel tired and lethargic by spiking or insulin and cortisol levels, which ultimately directly impact the levels of stress we are experiencing.
+Instead of reducing stress, these foods can make us feel tired and lethargic by spiking our insulin and cortisol levels, which ultimately directly impact the levels of stress we are experiencing.
 Furthermore, consuming large quantities of “comfort foods” during high levels of stress can cause a drastic increase in “bad” cholesterol levels, increase our blood pressure, and create long-term risks associated with heart disease and heart attacks.

-So when you are feeling overly stressed, rather than consuming your favourite “comfort foods”, its best to turn your attention to stress-reducing foods that are good for the body.
+So when you are feeling overly stressed, rather than consuming your favourite “comfort foods”, it's best to turn your attention to stress-reducing foods that are good for the body.
 Choosing the right foods can help increase the levels of serotonin, without spiking cortisol.
-You should also include foods that boost your immune system response, as increased stress for prolonged periods weakens immune responses, resulting in more frequent periods of illnesses.
+You should also include foods that boost your immune system response, as increased stress for prolonged periods weakens immune responses, resulting in more frequent periods of illness.